Curb Racing: Car No. 98 history

+Car No. 98 results

 Further involvement

 In 2012, Curb became listed owner (similar to his role with ThorSport in the Truck Series) and part-time sponsor of Phil Parsons Racing’s No. 98 car, a start-and-park operation in the Cup Series (the team only finishing three races out of the 36 races in 2012).
 The team would later commit to running full races, but would eventually be sold to Premium Motorsports halfway through the 2015 season.

 Busch/Nationwide Series

 After the Cup Series team shut down in 1988, Curb suspended operations until 1996.
 The team returned to NASCAR running the Busch Series with the No. 96 car.

 Car No. 96 history

 Curb Racing returned to NASCAR after an 8-year hiatus in 1996 with a NASCAR Busch Series entry for 21 races.
 Curb partnered with Cary Agajanian, John Andretti and Donald Laird as part of an ownership group known as CAA Performance.
 The team fielded No. 96 Ford Thunderbirds driven by USAC driver Stevie Reeves with Reeves bringing sponsorship from Clabber Girl Baking Powder.
 Reeves began with a DNQ at the season opener at Daytona, got his best finish of the season the next week at Rockingham, 15th, but had five more DNQs.
 Clabber Girl left the team after the season.

 For 1997, Reeves returned to the No. 96.
 Big A Auto Parts signed on for the full 30 race season.
 The team ran Fords in all but three races, running Chevrolets at Atlanta, Las Vegas and Richmond.
 Reeves finished 7th at Bristol in August, but had no other top-10s.
 He also had two DNQs, including missing the season finale at Homestead.
 Following the season, team co-owners Andretti and Laird left the team to form Andretti-Laird Motorsports, taking the No. 96 and Big A sponsorship with them.
 Curb Racing switched back to the No. 43 in 1998.